saraalmulla03/saraalmulla03.github.io/README.md

 ```

-- problems: separating jss not knowing that JS code had to be on the bottom of html body, confused with margin/ padding/ border
+- problems: confused with margin/ padding/ border, internal links not taking you to sections in a centered way
 - What i changed from my wireframes